Search MENU

 • If you are charged with a “less serious” offence at 17, you will go through the youth justice system.
 If you are charged with a “more serious” offence at 17, you will be treated as an adult in the criminal justice system.

-• You can apply to join the Police Force (to start training at the Police College and to become a Police Officer when you’re 18).
+• You can apply to join the Police Force (to start training at the Police College, but you cannot become a Police Officer until you’re 18).

-• You can generally apply to join the Navy, Army or Air Force.
+• You can generally apply to join the Navy, Army or Air Force – for a recruit course — you generally must be 18 by the time you graduate from recruit course.

 18 Years